South Africa: Jacob Zuma transferred to hospital from prison | DW | 06.08.2021

 He is facing 16 charges, including fraud, graft and racketeering related to the 1999 purchase of fighter jets, patrol boats and equipment from five European arms firms when he was deputy president.

-Prosecutors also accuse Zuma of taking bribes — around four million rand (€234,000, $277,000) — from the French defense giant Thales, which has been charged with corruption and money laundering.
+Prosecutors also accuse Zuma of taking bribes — around 4 million rand (€234,000, $277,000) — from the French defense giant Thales, which has been charged with corruption and money laundering.

 The trial began in May after several postponement attempts by Zuma's lawyers to have the charges dropped.
 His defense team previously cited a range of reasons to turn down invitations to testify — including medical concerns.